 From Hoosier Pass and flowing North through Breckenridge to the Colorado River, the beautiful Blue River boasts excellent trout fishing spots.
 Located below Lake Dillon, this magnificent 34-mile Gold Medal Water section of the river is called the Tail Water.
-It can be fly fished from Dillon downstream to the Colorado River, though the section between Dillon and Green Mountain Reservoirs.
+It can be fly-fished from Dillon downstream to the Colorado River, through the section between Dillon and Green Mountain Reservoirs.

 Roaring Fork River

-Nearby to the Frying Pan River, the Roaring Fork offers a lesser known yet exceptional option for catching trophy trout.
+Nearby to the Frying Pan River, the Roaring Fork offers a lesser-known yet an exceptional option for catching trophy trout.
 In-the-know anglers enjoy monster-sized trout from the winding high meadow stream of the upper section and robust currents of the lower section.